Guide to Annual Financial Statements for Singapore Companies (2026 Updated)

 Preparation and filing of annual financial statements is a legal requirement under Singapore’s Companies Act and Income Tax Act, designed to ensure transparency, accountability, and accurate tax reporting.

-Financial statements also serve as the foundation for other statutory obligations, including:
+Financial statements serve as the foundation for other statutory compliance tasks that include:

 - Holding the company’s Annual General Meeting (AGM)